Elwin435/assignment/README.md

 Through the use of GitHub Desktop, clone the repository to your computer to access a copy of the repository that is available on GitHub.

 ### 3. Creating a conda environment
-To set up a new environment in Anaconda Navigator, use the environment.yml file from the repository to import into Environment, to provides a list of the packages for the package management system to find and install.
+To set up a new environment in Anaconda Navigator, use the environment.yml file from the repository to import into Environment, to provide a list of the packages for the package management system to find and install.

 ### 4. Starting Jupyter lab
 To complete the setup, after choosing the correct environment, make sure Jupyter lab has been configured, and the default launch directory has been changed to your desired repository location and configure Jupiter lab terminal to command prompt.

 ### 5. Data Sources
 Below are the data for the code to complete the interactive map.